Aaron McEneff: Heart of Midlothian

 On transfer deadline day, 1 February 2021, McEneff signed a 2 1/2-year contract with Scottish Championship side Heart of Midlothian.
 He made his debut on 5 February 2021, coming off the bench for Armand Gnanduillet in a 1–0 win over Ayr United at Somerset Park.
 He scored his first goal for the Tynecastle club on 9 April 2021 against Alloa in a 6–0 victory that took the club to within two points of the second tier title.
 McEneff scored in a 3–0 win over Inverness Caledonian Thistle, a game which his side were awarded the 2020–21 Scottish Championship trophy.
 He scored his first goal of the 2021–22 season in a 3–2 defeat to Celtic in a Scottish League Cup tie at Celtic Park, beating Joe Hart at his near post in the 92nd minute.
 His first Scottish Premiership goal came on 6 November 2021, in a 5–2 win over Dundee United At Tynecastle Park.

 Perth Glory

 In July 2022, McEneff signed for A-League side Perth Glory, subject to international clearance.

 Return to Shamrock Rovers

 On 19 January 2024, McEneff returned to Shamrock Rovers on an initial loan deal that would become a permanent transfer at the end of the 2024 season on a long-term contract.

+Glentoran

+On 25 January 2026, McEneff signed for NIFL Premiership club Glentoran for an undisclosed fee.